freesouls/face-alignment-at-3000fps/README.md

 Validation error: 17.5538, mean error: 0.0564431
 ```
 ## 2. Change to Read Parameters from Configure File
-For details please see **section** `Configure Files`.
+See next section for details.

-In pervious version, we have to write hard code in main.cpp, now I changed it to read from a configure file without having to recompile the codes
+In pervious versions, when setting the parameters, we have to write hard code in main.cpp, now I changed it to read from a configure file without having to recompile the codes

 ## 3. Add Helen Example for Better Understanding
-in the `example` folder, there are some configure files
+in the `example` folder, there are some configure files.
+See next section for details.

 # Interpret the Paper's details
 If you are a Chinese, you can go to my blog for more details. [link](http://freesouls.github.io/2015/06/07/face-alignment-local-binary-feature/)